This post is also available in: 简体中文 (Chinese (Simplified))

 Singapore has them all: diverse ethnicities, various ages and sexual identities.
-The Government wants you use HR practices that are fair and progressive.
-This is especially true for recruiters.
-To curb abusive practices, the Ministry of Manpower, or MOM, has promulgated a series of edicts that we summarize here:
+The Government encouragesfair and progressive HR practices among recruiters.
+To curb abusive practices, the Ministry of Manpower (MOM), has promulgated a series of edicts that we summarize here:

 - Hire based on merit.

 - Age, race, gender, religion, family status and disability are less important than the ability, experience and skills to do the job.

 - Inform all job applicants about the job-related selection criteria, and make sure those criteria remain relevant.